codemonger-io/mapping-template-compose/api-docs/markdown/mapping-template-compose.getcommaconditionafteritem.md

 string

-"true" if a trailing comma is always necessary.
+"true" if a trailing comma is always necessary, "false" if a trailing comma is never necessary.